stefanhans/distributed-contexting/why/PITCHME.md

 ## Business case?
 USP?

 - almost no OPEX and no marginal costs
-- inherently no commercial interest on the platform
+- inherently no commercial interest <br> on the platform
 - data trading possibilities
 - additional services